 Galveston Island, Texas

-A short bridge connects this island to mainland Texas, but it feels like a world away.
-The Lone Star State is known for brutal heat, but in winter, the temperatures cool down enough to make exploring its famous Pleasure Pier fun, even when the sun is high.
+A short bridge connects this island to mainland Texas, but it feels like a world away thanks to the beautiful beaches and Victorian Architecture.
+The Lone Star State is known for brutal heat, but in winter, the temperatures cool down enough to enjoy exploring its famous Pleasure Pier (which features amusement park rides, dining, and games), even when the sun is high.
 Not to mention, it also is host to miles of exquisite beaches.

 Auckland, New Zealand